 The system of school accounts will be explained to new families during their enrolment interviews.
-The school's Business Manager is Mr Paul Hartstonge.
-Questions or concerns about school accounts can be directed to Mr Hartstonge on extension 585.
+Questions or concerns about school accounts can be directed to the Finance Office.
 School field trips and end of year picnics are generally charged to your accounts through the permission slip process.
-Major out-of-town trips, for sport or service, are generally not charged to your school accounts.
-Any canteen items are expected to be paid in cash.
+Major out-of-town trips, for sport or service, are generally not charged to your school account as the expectation is that these will be paid for in full before they happen.